 and its reverse, with dash knitting to right, blank knitting to left.
 There is no way without operator intervention to get that first needle to be the one knitting (such adjustments are made to achieve striper backing as opposed to birdseye, a different topic altogether

-I programmed my first repeat segment after casting on, ending with dark color, both carriages on left side.
+I programmed my first repeat segment after casting on, ending with dark color, both carriages on the left side.
 The white squares (in this case knit in white yarn) need to knit the first row from right to left.
-Either remove the ribber carriage and move to opposite side, or tilt it forward and move it to the right, being careful not to engage any needles.
-After it is in place, set it for birds eye backing
+Either remove the ribber carriage and move to the opposite side or tilt it forward and move it to the right, being careful not to engage any needles.
+After it is in place, set it for birds-eye backing

 I recently received a second EMS Ayab kit I am just now beginning to use.
 Here the same image, bottom segment only, is tested.
 Knowing Ayab selects black squares first in its ribber setting I used the action invert available in the program itself to color reverse (middle image) so white would knit first.
 The process remains essentially the same in terms of ribber and other settings prior to knitting color 1 design row 1.
 The difference here as compared to the sample knit with the built in KRC, all other buttons down, is that the native 910 KRC image is reversed on the knit side, it is knit it as it would appear on purl side.
 The Ayab version automatically mirrors the motif to have the original appear on the knit side as drawn.I did attempt to load the 3 segments into the program, knit them using the single setting (left) and the infinite one (right).
 The single setting gives one alerts when the top of the repeat is reached akin to the native buzzer, the infinite relies on the operator on knowing the to stop.
 I had problems with the yarn I was using and dropping stitches after out of curiosity I decided to add the latch opening plate to my ribber carriage.
 They went away when I removed it in subsequent swatches.
 I was not successful again using the single setting.
 The arrows mark what appear to be needle selection errors in both series.
 9/18/18 Because of space restrictions at the moment my ayab and 910 are in “storage”.
 As I keep working, it occurred to me this method might be the way to go when using Ayab as well, at present it is untested